rndinfosecguy/OSWA-Experience-And-Exam-Preparation/README.md

 - Hawat
 - Interface

-Even if Hack The Box (HTB) machines require privilege escalation and this is out of scope for the OSWA I also would recommend some of the boxes for the exam prepapration.
+Even if Hack The Box (HTB) machines require privilege escalation and this is out of scope for the OSWA I also would recommend some of the boxes for the exam preparation.

 - [Pilgrimage](https://www.hackthebox.com/machines/pilgrimage)
 - [PC](https://www.hackthebox.com/machines/pc)